 Thinking of buying an additional property?
-It’s important to first understand the difference between a second home and an investment property.
+It’s important first to understand the difference between a second home vs investment property mortgage.
 How you use the property will affect your mortgage rates and requirements, and your tax deductions.

 What is a Second Home?